 We partnered with Thriving Family to ask parents about some of their favorite Thanksgiving traditions.
 These cherished traditions help their families experience real gratitude amid the food and fellowship of the Thanksgiving.

 Whether your family has a long history of traditions or your new family is approaching the holidays for the first time, these Thanksgiving traditions can bless your family.
 This Thanksgiving, consider how you can intentionally cultivate gratitude within your family.

 The Breakfast Club

-For our family, Thanksgiving Day begins early, with our family gathered around a card table in the living room to share a special, once-a-year breakfast.
-Between bites of poppy seed cake and sips of eggnog, we record the year’s blessings on notebook paper: landing a new job, reconnecting with old friends, finding a great sale on kids’ shoes, earning an A in Spanish.
+For our family, Thanksgiving Day begins early.
+Our family gathers around a card table in the living room to share a special, once-a-year breakfast.
+Between bites of poppy seed cake and sips of eggnog, we record the year’s blessings on notebook paper.
+We list things like: landing a new job, reconnecting with old friends, finding a great sale on kids’ shoes, earning an A in Spanish.
 No item is too small for the list.

 After we’ve filled our papers, I reach for our family’s Thanksgiving Journal, which contains our lists from the past 30 years.
-As we sift through the pages, we remember our family’s milestones: starting a new business, learning to play an instrument, hitting the home run that won the baseball championship.
-Tears and laughter flow freely as we read about a 4-year-old’s gratefulness for a new bicycle, the swing set we inherited from a family at church, our first dog and memories of loved ones who have since passed away.
+As we sift through the pages, we remember our family’s milestones, such as starting a new business, learning to play an instrument, hitting the home run that won the baseball championship.
+Tears and laughter flow freely as we read about a 4-year-old’s gratefulness for a new bicycle.
+Or reflecting on the swing set we inherited from a family at church.
+We even give thanks for our first dog and memories of loved ones who have since passed away.

-Shortly after breakfast, the turkey goes in the oven, the card table transforms into a puzzle area and the guests begin to arrive.
-But the heart of our Thanksgiving happens before the busyness of the day — when we add the year’s memories to a growing collection of God’s blessings.
+Shortly after breakfast, the turkey goes in the oven, the card table transforms into a puzzle area, and the guests begin to arrive.
+But the heart of our Thanksgiving happens before the busyness of the day.
+Our Thanksgiving tradition begins when we add the year’s memories to a growing collection of God’s blessings.

 Tablecloth of Memories